Our values are a reflection of what we have learned from those whom we admire.

 She has trained teaching artists in the effects of trauma on behavior and development, and trained educators, counselors, and other service providers in integrating creative tools, largely based in improvisational theatre techniques, to support connection, empathy, growth, and healing.

-Keep in touch with us and get the latest updates on ACEs and our efforts.
+Stay informed and get the latest updates on our efforts.